 You’ll need to install an app called Shake Flashlight.
 Just shake your phone, and the flashlight will turn on.
 You can turn on the flashlight even if the screen of your Android device is off, then just shake it again to turn the flashlight off.

-If you feel that you have to shake your phone too hard, you can change the sensitivity in the app’s settings.
+If you feel you have to shake your phone too hard, you can change the sensitivity in the app’s settings.
 Tap on the three vertical dots on the top-right corner and tap on “Shake Sensitivity.”
 The app will warn you that if you set the sensitivity too high, the flashlight could turn on accidentally.

 Use a Flashlight Widget